ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ## 2. SOC Roles & Incident Handling Reflection
 The BOTSv3 dataset is related to and accurately represents the different SOC tiers, their roles and incident handling methods.
 The typical SOC is divided into three main tiers:

-• **Tier 1 (Triage Specialist):** Tier 1 analysts focus on monitoring alarms and alerts, removing false positives, and obtaining basic context to promptly escalate critical incidents (Vielberth et al 2020).
-In the BOTSv3 dataset, identifying the IAM users accessing AWS services and finding the processor number used on the web servers mirrors this role.
-For example, a Tier 1 analyst could run a straightforward CloudTrail search to list IAM users involved in suspicious activity and check host hardware details to understand which assets are affected during triage.
-These Tier 1 activities mostly fall within the detection phase, with some contribution to response, as they provide the first validated view of what is happening before escalation.
+• **Tier 1 (Triage Specialist):** Tier 1 analysts monitor alerts, filter false positives and gather initial context so serious events can be escalated quickly (Vielberth et al. 2020).
+In BOTSv3, tasks such as listing IAM users accessing AWS services or identifying the processor type on web servers mirror this triage work.
+CloudTrail and host searches help establish who is involved and which assets are affected, supporting early detection and quick containment decisions.

-• **Tier 2 (Incident Responder):**  At Tier 2, analysts review higher-severity incidents escalated by triage specialists, perform deeper investigation, and are responsible for developing and implementing strategies to contain and recover from an incident (Vielberth et al 2020).
-In the BOTSv3 exercise, this is reflected in tasks such as identifying the field used to alert on AWS API activity without MFA, tracing the event ID of the PutBucketAcl call, and attributing it to Bud’s username.
-Tier 2 analysts interpret and correlate the raw data collected at Tier 1, turning it into functional threat intelligence (for example, using “AWS API activity without MFA” as an indicator of compromise and tying it to a specific user and bucket).
-These activities sit across the detection and response phases, as Tier 2 both refines what the incident actually is and drives containment actions.
-If the incident responder encounters significant complexity, the case is escalated to Tier 3.
+• **Tier 2 (Incident Responder):** Tier 2 analysts handle escalated cases, perform deeper investigation and coordinate containment and incident recovery (Vielberth et al 2020).
+This appears in questions on identifying the field used to alert on AWS API activity without MFA, tracing the PutBucketAcl event ID and linking it to Bud’s account and bucket.
+Here, Tier 2 correlates Tier 1 findings into actionable threat intelligence and decides concrete response steps, such as tightening bucket ACLs or enforcing MFA.

-• **Tier 3 (Threat Hunter):** Tier 3 analysts are the most experienced personnel in a SOC.
-They mainly proactively look for unknown threats and review security data provided by tiers 1 and 2 for any vulnerabilities or gaps.
-In relation to the BOTSv3 exercise, an incident responder might escalate the PutBucketAcl event and Bud’s username to a threat hunter, who then pivots into S3 access logs to determine which file was uploaded while the bucket was public and assess the impact.
-Likewise, using winhostmon data to spot a single host running a different Windows edition reflects hunting for outliers that may indicate misconfiguration or attacker activity.
-These Tier 3 activities span the response and recovery phases, and also support prevention by informing improved detections and hardening measures.
+• **Tier 3 (Threat Hunter):** Tier 3 analysts proactively hunt for unknown threats and drive long-term prevention.
+In BOTSv3 they might pivot from the PutBucketAcl event into S3 access logs to see which file was uploaded while the bucket was public and use winhostmon data to spot a host running a different Windows edition as a suspicious outlier.
+These activities inform hardening and improved detections, though BOTSv3 underrepresents non-technical recovery work such as stakeholder communication and post-incident reviews.

 ## 3. Installation & Data Preparation